 - Wildlife Project Overview: Wildlife use of native perennial and exotic annual grasslands: A comparative study

 - Zefferman E, Stevens JT, Charles GK, Dunbar-Irwin M, Emam T, Fick S, Morales L, Wolf KM, Young DJN, Young TP.
 2015.
 Plant communities in harsh sites are less invaded: a summary of observations and proposed explanations.
-Biological Invasions DOI:10.1093/aobpla/plv056.
-Plant communities in harsh sites are less invaded, or download full-text here: Zefferman et al. 2015
+Biological Invasions doi:10.1093/aobpla/plv056.
+Also, download directly from the journal here: Plant communities in harsh sites are less invaded.

 - For this paper, I specifically wrote the section on serpentine, but also contributed to the direction and writing of the entire manuscript.

 - Wolf K, Johnson D. 2014.
 Revisiting bluegum eucalyptus: Cal-IPC proposes adjustments to its assessment.
 Cal-IPC News 22:10.
 Download full-text here: Cal-IPC News Summer 2014

 - Wolf K. 2014 Bluegum eucalyptus (Eucalyptus globulus) in California: Cal-IPC reassessment.
 Monday morning weeders’ meeting, U.C.
 Davis.
 25 Aug, Davis, CA.

 - Wolf K. 2014.
 Eucalyptus globulus plant assessment form.
 California Invasive Plant Council, Berkeley, CA. Available online at: E. globulus Plant Assessment Form.

 - Young TP, Stuble KL, Balachowski JA, Lulow ME, Werner C, Wolf KM.
 2017.
 Experimental approaches to addressing climate change challenges in prairie restoration.
 Grasslands 27(2):10-15.